Beksultan2001/order-managment/README.md

 Technologies used:

-Angular 17
+Angular 17 <br>
-Angular Material for UI
+Angular Material for UI  <br>
-CSS
+SCSS <br>
-json-server for CRUD operations and saving data in JSON format in db.json"
+json-server for CRUD operations and saving data in JSON format in db.json

 ## Screenshots